hpssjellis/j-zoom-scale-pgb-helloworld/README.md

 To DO list: Now make this turn itself off when compiling for iOS.
 I think it can be conditionally compiled using device == android but will have to look into it.
+Will use a statement kind of like  (but will have to make a donfig.xml file to use the device) var document.myPath = (device.platform == "Android") ? "/android_asset/www/" : "/";